dvitale199/ninds_funding_project/README.md

 The data was combined in Python.
 The website was built with HTML, CSS, and JavaScript and visualizations were built in D3.js.

+Python scripts cannot be run.
+Certain data with individual researcher information could not be included publicly for this project.
+Data used for visualizations have been aggregated and deidentified.

 [![DOI](https://zenodo.org/badge/184613608.svg)](https://zenodo.org/badge/latestdoi/184613608)